jordancrouch/odin-landing-page/README.md

 # odin-landing-page
 Odin Project Landing Page Project

-# VS Code Source Control Sync Test 2
+# After testing VS Code Source Control sync, it seems that either the extension or cli should only be separately and exclusively per-project.